annieradams/annieradams/README.md

 ### What am I up to? 👩🏼‍🎓 🚵🏻‍♀️ 🌎

-I am currently finishing up my master's program and will be graduating in June 2024!
-I have been learning lots in the areas of machine learning, data visualization, statistics, and environmental modeling!
-I am extremely motivated by the capabilities of data science and looking forward to doing meaningful work after I graduate!
+I have recently graduated from the Unvierstity of California, Santa Barbara, receiving my Masters of Science in Environmental Data Science!
+I have learned lots in the areas of machine learning, data visualization, statistics, and environmental modeling!
+I am extremely motivated by the capabilities of data science and looking forward to doing meaningful work iin my career!

 In my spare time, I love to bike, hike, and camp!
 I am so lucky to live on the California Coast, where the sun is always shining (aside from some May gray and June gloom ⛅️).
 I love to travel abroad and try to visit a National Park in each new country I visit!